Anner246/Projects/MappingPoliceViolence_Database/ReadMe.md

 ## Overview

-This project was done over the coure of 2 weeks.
-As my final project for an INST course at UMD College Park I had to pick an excel file containing raw infromation in the form of a flat table.
-I chose one dealing in police incidents occuring in the US.
+This project was completed over the course of two weeks as the final project for an INST course at the University of Maryland, College Park.
+We were given the task of selecting a flat-file dataset and designing a fully normalized relational database from it.
+I chose a dataset containing police incidents across the United States.

 This was my first time using SQL outside of a very simple introductory course I took at Montgomery College a year prior.
 We had to come up with a databse outline based on the information present in the excel file and construct tables with appropriate primary and foreign keys.